 Treatment for Crack Cocaine Addiction

-Crack cocaine addiction will destroy your life and those that love you most.
+Crack cocaine addiction and smoking crack will destroy your life and those that love you most.
 It is one of the most addictive substances and the hardest to recover from.
 The intense cravings that the drug produces after only one use make it very difficult to stay off of, but it can be done.

 Many people think that snorting cocaine is better than smoking crack even though the drugs are chemically identical.
 Studies do show that smoking crack leads to a greater risk of dependence and more severe consequences, and after entering treatment those that had snorted cocaine had better outcomes than smokers.
 However, the negative impact the drug has on someone’s life is the same no matter which way it is ingested.